vanz54/kontaki-pwa/README.md

 - Offline-mode
 - Responsiveness (Mobile and Desktop)

+# How to use it
 ## Build
 Run `ng build` to build the project and `npx http-server -p 8080 -c-1 dist/kontaki ` to use it, this will start up an http-server, serving the build artifacts stored in the `dist/`.
+I

 ## Development server

-Run `ng serve` for a dev server, with new versions of Angular a dev server can also use the service worker and after a initial spam-reload situation then the application can be tested.
+Run `ng serve` for a dev server, with new versions of Angular a dev server can also use the service worker and after a initial spam-reload then the application can be tested and fastly updated when improving code.
 Navigate to `http://localhost:4200/` where the application will automatically reload if you change any of the source files.